 "Do whatever you want, whenever!
 It’s your joy and story!
 Be mindful if you have friends that are struggling with pregnancy, maybe tell them separately.”

 “If you’re not ready to tell people, don’t feel pressured to.”

 “It's completely up to what feels right for you."

-6. Getting creative with your pregnancy announcement.
+6. How many get creative with their pregnancy announcement?

 Along with the rise of social media, the idea of finding unique and creative ways to announce your pregnancy is becoming more and more popular also.

 - 57% of parents get creative with their pregnancy announcement.

 - 43% of parents get the message out there in a more simple fashion.